ShrimpSwap/shrimp-documentation/roadmap.md

 When Phase 2 is activated, the token becomes a utility token.
 The supply starts to shrink due to burns on the lottery.
 The token will then be used to purchase NFTs, Lottery tickets, play games and so on.

+- Rewards for Shrimp LP providers
 - Wheel of Fortune and other casino games
-- NFT: Non Fungible Tokens
 - SHRIMP Governance
 - IDO: Initial DEX Offerings
-- Integration with Cardano blockchain
+- Integration with Cardano blockchain (TBD)

 ## Phase 3 (Q4 2021)